 Yes thanks to the pandemic we went all out to support women Technologists who are currently studying or looking to start their career.

-We filmed this years’ event live from the IET in London and broadcast live to the comfort of your homes, universities or fav hangout spot.
+We filmed the event live from the IET in London and broadcast live to the comfort of your homes, universities or fav hangout spot.

 Campus Media brought together the awe inspiring Melissa Ahmed, Deborah Coughlan, Shrouk El-Attar, Bianca Cefalo & Seyi Akiwowo, who shared their journey’s and offered their insights to empower you to follow your career aspirations and make a real difference in equalising the gender balance in this typically male-dominated industry.

 Laura Fox demonstrated how to create & improve your LinkedIn brand identity & successfully network with industry mentors and employers.

 Panel discussion: You had your chance to ask our employer panel your burning questions and get their advice direct.
 Check out the great advice and feedback given.

 Event Sponsor GSK are a top graduate employer with many varied roles to offer students and graduates within their tech functions.
 We heard from Sophie Biney & Nima Ahmed about these opportunities in more detail during the Careers insights session.

 Judith Reece – Vice President of Digital Development at GSK shared her journey within technology sector and her time at GSK.